 - Check your aim.
-The sprinkler should only water your lawn, not a nearby yard or sidewalk. - Use a drip hose instead of a sprinkler, if possible.
-Sprinklers spraywater onto the top of plants, where it evaporates.
+The sprinkler should water your lawn, not a nearby yard or sidewalk. - Use a drip hose instead of a sprinkler, if possible.
+Sprinklers spray water onto the tops of plants, where it evaporates.
 Drip hoses deliver water to a plant's roots. - Water early in the morning or late at night, when temperatures are lower. - Check the forecast.
-Never water when it is going to rain. - Install an automatic shutoff device if you have an irrigation system.
+Never water when it's going to rain. - Install an automatic shutoff device if you have an irrigation system.